MarBenitez/airbnb-rio-analysis-nb/README.md

 ## Notebooks
 To run the analysis:

-- In you local: simply download and open [airbnb_rio.ipynb](https://github.com/MarBenitez/airbnb-rio-analysis-nb/blob/main/airbnb_rio.ipynb) in Jupyter Notebook or Jupyter Lab and follow the code cells.
+- In your local: simply download and open [airbnb_rio.ipynb](https://github.com/MarBenitez/airbnb-rio-analysis-nb/blob/main/airbnb_rio.ipynb) in Jupyter Notebook or Jupyter Lab and follow the code cells.
 The notebook is thoroughly documented to guide you through the analysis process.

 - Google Drive: follow the link to the [folder](https://drive.google.com/drive/folders/1t860c_fNDIO7j4IWnhpWcynj6zNL05lb?usp=sharing) and open the airbnb_rio_colab.ipynb in Colab.